Is your Travel Blog a Hobby or a Business? | IRS Rules for Creators

 The same principles apply if you’re starting a travel agency.
 The IRS could treat your operation as a hobby if you make only occasional bookings, operate informally through personal contacts, or never show a profit.

-A travel agent is viewed as a business when they:
+In our experience, a travel agent is normally viewed as a business when they:

 Have a business registration or host-agency agreement.

-Maintain a separate bank account and accounting records.
+Maintain a separate bank account and separate accounting records.

 Show intent to make a profit in a reasonable timeframe.

-If your travel-planning activity is still casual but you intend to grow, formalise it early.
-It will strengthen your ability to deduct costs such as marketing, software, and professional fees.
+If your travel-planning activity is still casual but you intend to grow, formalize this early.
+This will strengthen your ability to deduct costs such as marketing, software, and professional fees.

 9. Conclusion